Do you want to carve uniquely scary pumpkins that will brighten up your front porch this Fall?

 Mylee was less than impressed at the level of mess her first time involved in cleaning out the inside of a pumpkin.
 Surprisingly enough, she is a fairly neat and tidy child compared to most kids her age.

 Thus, leaving the rest of the dirty work to me.
 I separate the seeds from the goop to bake pumpkin seeds that make amazing snacks.
-And the pumpkin guts are used as a pumpkin puree in pies, cookies and other yummy treats.
+And the pumpkin guts are used as a pumpkin puree in pies, cookies and other yummy treats like pumpkin bread.

 After the pumpkins are completely cleaned out, it’s time to get ready to carve uniquely scary pumpkins using a drill bit!